Learning in middle school + high school

 Students study a single subject in depth for six weeks (one block) at a time, for a total of five subjects per year.

-With over two hours in class each afternoon, teachers have 66 contact hours with students per block, covering an amount of material equivalent to nearly half a year in a conventional classroom.
+With two hours in class each afternoon, teachers have 60 contact hours with students per block, covering an amount of material comparable to half a year in a conventional classroom.

 Imagine covering content from five different college level math and computer science courses during one year of high school.
 Some of our students are already doing just that.
 At the same time, Proof School offers a wide range of courses to inspire and instruct every student who loves math, regardless of their prior background.